Palina Glebova: Taekwondo career

 Glebova began practising the Korean martial art taekwondo at the age of ten.
 At junior level, Glebova achieved several podium places in full-contact (kyorugi) competitions at both regional and state championships.
-She has been an active poomsae athlete since she was a junior and has reached the podium several times.
+She has also been an active poomsae athlete since she was a junior.

-As a senior, Glebova has continuously medalled since 2012, her highest national placement being fourth at a German national ranking tournament.
-In June 2021, Glebova became a national kyorugi referee for Germany.
+Gelova's highest national placement since competing as a senior was a fourth place in the women's individual traditional poomsae category at a German national ranking tournament.
+From 2015 to 2025, Glebova was both a kyorugi and a poomsae referee for Germany.